-Preferred Returns are calculated on the amount of contributed capital (excludes any Accumulated Preferred Return) beginning on the date the contribution is made.
+Preferred Returns are calculated on the amount of contributed capital (excluding any Accumulated Preferred Return) beginning on the date the contribution is made.
 There were no Preferred Returns earned or paid in 2014.
 Preferred Returns earned and paid to Preferred Members for 2013 approximated \$41,000.
 There were no Accumulated Preferred Returns as of December 31, 2014 and 2013.

-The Operating Agreement also provides that tax distributions may be paid to the Members and Preferred Members in connection with the allocation of the Company's taxable income.
+The Operating Agreement also provides that tax distributions may be paid to the Members and Preferred Members.
+Tax distributions are intended to assist Members and Preferred Members in satisfying their federal income tax liabilities resulting from ownership of the Company.